Mwighusa/open-governance-tracker/README.md

-# Open Governance Tracker
-Monitoring Government Policy Promises and Outcomes
+# Open Governance Tracker: AI-Enabled Monitoring of Government Policy Promises and Outcomes

 ## Overview
 Open Governance Tracker is a civic technology platform designed to improve government transparency...